rglapa/Git-Tutorial/README.md

 git remote add origin https://github.com/your_username/Name_of_online_repository.git

+If in a different repository, use the set-origin command

 git push -u origin master

-test text